What is Flange Insulation Gasket Kit?

 Steel washers are designed to fit over the insulating sleeve or retainer ring on the one-piece sleeves and washers.
 The outside diameter is sized to fit within the bolt facing on ANSI standard flanges.
 They are of 1/8″ (3.2 mm) thick plated hot-rolled steel.
 Pyrox insulating sleeves and washers are also available.

 The Gasket ID (inside diameter) is normally made slightly smaller than the flange ID.
 While installing ensure that the gasket is properly centered over the bore.
 It will prevent the build-up of foreign material between the flange faces during pigging.

-The use of alignment pins is always suggested that will ensure proper alignment of flanges and gasket.
+The use of alignment pins is always suggested which will ensure proper alignment of flanges and gaskets.
 The size of each Pin shall be a minimum of 3/32″ (2.38 mm) larger than the bolt.